Here’s a complete tutorial to help you connect your Bluetooth headphones to your beloved Xbox Series X and S consoles.

 The easiest way to add Bluetooth connectivity to your Xbox is by getting a third-party transmitter.
 To do this, you will need a 3.5mm Bluetooth transmitter.

 For this, we recommend using the Uberwith Bluetooth Transmitter since it’s designed to fit the Xbox controller’s shape.
-However, if you don’t like Uberwith’s bulky transmitter design, you can also use the GMCell Bluetooth Transmitter or the Joyroom Bluetooth Transmitter which come in a smaller size.
+However, if you don’t like Uberwith’s bulky transmitter design, you can also use the GMCell Bluetooth Transmitter, which comes in a smaller size.